mmillar-bolis/MDunmeris/documents/Old_Pilgrims_Oath.md

     And in duty to faith, family, masters,\
         and all that is good.\
 \
-    Praise ALMSIVI, Blessed be Their Holy Names.
+    The Ending of the Words, ALMSIVI.

 ## Ald Gahduhnavenshik
 \
-    Os nulfid ASV panthihn indkhes:\
+    Os nulfid ASV, panthihn indkhes:\
         AYEM AE SEHTI AE VEHK\
     Ku’or khosi'ath malath,\
         jigde'ath gah'moljuhn de dunmer,\